Commonwealth of Nations

 The Commonwealth of Nations, often referred to as the British Commonwealth or simply the Commonwealth, is an international association of 56 member states, the vast majority of which are former territories of its predecessor, the British Empire.
 They are connected through their use of the English language and their cultural and historical ties.
 Its chief institutions are the Commonwealth Secretariat, focusing on intergovernmental relations, and the Commonwealth Foundation, focusing on non-governmental relations between member nations.
-Additionally, numerous intergovernmental and civil organisations operating amongst the Commonwealth countries are officially recognised by the Secretariat.
+Additionally, numerous intergovernmental and civil organisations are officially recognised by the Secretariat.

 The Commonwealth dates back to the first half of the 20th century, with the decolonisation of the Empire through the increased self-governance of its territories.
 It was created as the British Commonwealth of Nations through the Balfour Declaration at the 1926 Imperial Conference, and formalised by the United Kingdom through the Statute of Westminster in 1931.
-In 1949, the London Declaration allowed India to remain in the Commonwealth as a republic, marking a significant evolution for the association.
+In 1949, the London Declaration allowed India to remain in the association as a republic, with others following.

+Commonwealth citizens enjoy benefits in some member countries, particularly in the United Kingdom, and Commonwealth countries are represented to one another by high commissions rather than embassies.
+Member states have no legal obligations to one another, though many are linked by various economic, judicial and military relationships.
+The Commonwealth Charter defines their shared values of democracy, human rights, and the rule of law, as promoted by the quadrennial Commonwealth Games.

-The Head of the Commonwealth is Charles III.
+The head of the Commonwealth is Charles III.
 He is king of 15 member states, known as the Commonwealth realms, while 36 other members are republics, and five have different monarchs.
 Although he became head upon the death of his mother, Elizabeth II, the position is not technically hereditary.

-Commonwealth citizens enjoy benefits in some member countries, particularly in the United Kingdom, and Commonwealth countries are represented to one another by high commissions rather than embassies.
-Member states have no legal obligations to one another, though various economic, judicial and military arrangements exist between countries.
-The Commonwealth Charter defines their shared values of democracy, human rights and the rule of law, as promoted by the quadrennial Commonwealth Games.

 A majority of Commonwealth countries are small states, with small island developing states constituting almost half its membership.